ModelEarth/localsite/start/steps/github-push.md

-# Push files from Google Collab to Github with User Token
+# Push from Colab to Github

 ### Step 1: Generate a GitHub Token